psf/bylaws/bylaws.md

 ### Members

 **Section 4.1.
-Member Classes.** There are five (5) classes of members of the corporation, denoted as Basic Members, Supporting Members, Managing Members, Contributing Members and Fellows.
+Member Classes.** There are four (4) classes of members of the corporation, denoted as Basic Members, Supporting Members, Contributing Members and Fellows.

 **Section 4.2.
 Voting Members.**  Members of any membership class with voting rights must affirm each year to the corporation in writing